-(ii) Professor Donald Ah Chuen G.O.S.K.
+ii.
+Professor Donald Ah-Chuen G.O.S.K.

-Professor Donald Ah Chuen holds an M.B.A.
-(University of Strathclyde, UK).
-He is also a Fellow of the Institute of Chartered Accountants (England & Wales) and Fellow of the Institute of Chartered Accountants (Australia) and holds an M.C.I.P.D.
-(Chartered Institute of Personnel & Development, UK).
-In March 2009, he was conferred the distinction of G.O.S.K.
-(Grand Officer of the Order of the Star and Key of the Indian Ocean) in recognition of his valuable contribution in the sectors of Banking & Financial Services and Tertiary Education.
-Professor Ah Chuen is the Managing Director of ABC Banking Corporation Limited and a director of the Stock Exchange of Mauritius, serving as its Chairman during 2018.
-He is also a director of ABC Motors Co.
-Ltd, company listed on the DEM.
+Professor Donald Ah-Chuen holds an M.B.A (University of Strathclyde, UK).
+He is also a Fellow of the Institute of Chartered Accountants (England & Wales) and Fellow of the Institute of Chartered Accountants (Australia) and holds an M.C.I.P.D (Chartered Institute of Personnel & Development, UK).
+In March 2009, he was conferred the distinction of G.O.S.K (Grand Officer of the Order of the Star and Key of the Indian Ocean) in recognition of his valuable contribution in the sectors of Banking & Financial Services and Tertiary Education.
+Professor Ah-Chuen is a former Board Director of the Development Bank of Mauritius and the Bank of Mauritius, former Chairman of the Standard Bank (Mauritius) Ltd and of the Mauritius Chamber of Commerce & Industry (2000 and 2006).
+He was Pro-Vice Chancellor of the University of Mauritius, Chairman of the Mauritius Broadcasting Corporation and also of the Tertiary Education Commission of Mauritius.
+He was C.E.O of the Graham Group of Companies, Sydney and Chairman of the Steel Galvanizing Companies of Australia & New Zealand.